 Royal Bank of Canada is the largest bank in Canada with assets totaling $935 billion.
 The company operates in both personal and commercial banking and has a strong presence in the United States.
 Royal Bank of Canada has a long history of paying dividends and has increased its payout for 10 consecutive years.
 This bank is a great choice for U.S. investors looking for a large, stable bank with a commitment to shareholder returns.
 If you're looking for a piece of the Canadian banking sector, Royal Bank of Canada is a great option.

 So there you have it, 10 awesome Canadian dividend stocks for U.S. investors.
 While some may be more familiar than others, all of these companies offer compelling investment opportunities.
-You can’t go wrong with any of these picks.
+It's hard to go wrong with any of these picks.
 You will be able to find more information about each company by doing your due diligence.